yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 and moving mouse over your name, at the top of the page.

+## Run As Root

+By default, we create a new user `r` in Docker container and run your scripts from it.
+You can instruct Rultor to run everything as root:

+{% highlight yaml %}
+docker:
+  as_root: true
+{% endhighlight %}

+This may be a useful option when you are using a custom Docker container with something different from Ubuntu inside.
+Switching to a user `r` may not work smoothly under CentOS, for example.
+In this case, just use root.

 ## Merge, Deploy, Release

 Three commands `merge`, `deploy` and `release` are